ambitus/linux-containers/examples/express-gateway/README.md

 }
 ```

-Modify the pipeline policy for the policy api:
+Modify the pipeline policy for the policy api to add the 'key-auth' attribute, to require an API key:

 ```
 pipelines: